Subcutaneous mite. Subcutaneous mite (skin scabies) - skin diseases - this is interesting - guinea pig nursery "Profik" Water mite

 "Water Mites" in books

-From the book Foremen of the Spirit author Voznesensky Andrey Andreevich
+From the book Masters of the Spirit author Voznesensky Andrey Andreevich

 Watermen R. Shchedrin We are animals!
 I will erase your human name.
 Water skis straighten us in the wind.
-So that freedom straightens us on the fly - like tearing horsepower on the Anichkov Bridge.
+So that freedom straightens us out on the fly - like tearing horsepower on the Anichkov Bridge.
 Loneliness is all hope for the spines.
-Wouldn't break.
+I wouldn't break it.
 We are animals

-Water deities Water, as an element that directly affects the fertility of the earth, must have occupied a very important place in our myth, and it is very likely that the water gods in this respect often had the meaning of the symbolic power of the fertility gods and vice versa,
+Water deities Water, as an element directly affecting the fertility of the earth, must have occupied a very important place in our myth, and it is very likely that the water gods in this regard often had the meaning of the symbolic power of the gods of fertility and vice versa,

 From the book Legends of Lviv.
-Volume 2 author Vinnichuk Yury Pavlovich
+Volume 2 author Vinnichuk Yuri Pavlovich

-Watermen Playing cards with a waterman Once upon a time, Poltva was a turbulent river and not only turned the blades of mills, but also overflowed its banks, flooding estates, washing away barns and houses.
+Watermen Playing cards with a waterman Once upon a time, Poltva was a stormy river and not only turned the blades of mills, but also overflowed its banks, flooding estates, washing away barns and houses.
 Watermen lived in the river.
-And it will not be superfluous to know that watermen, like people, are different - there are good ones, and there are
+And it wouldn’t hurt to know that mermen, like people, are different - some are kind, and some are

-From the book World of Subtle Energies.
-Message from the unmanifested world author Kivrin Vladimir
+From the book The World of Subtle Energies.
+Message from the Unmanifested World author Kivrin Vladimir

-Aquatic An energy entity that lives in water.
-Sometimes it is shown in the form of a man wrapped in mud.
-They love to live in rivers that flow among spruce forests, prefer to settle near mills.
+Aquatic An energetic entity that lives in water.
+Sometimes appears as a man wrapped in mud.
+Mermen love to live in rivers that flow among spruce forests, prefer to settle near mills.
 But they also live in any lakes, rivers and ponds where energy

-From the book Collision of Worlds author Velikovsky Immanuel
+From the book Worlds Collide author Velikovsky Immanuel

-Water clock In addition to the gnomon, or sundial, the Egyptians used a water clock, the advantage of which over the first is that they can show the time all night, and not just during the day.
-A full-fledged copy was found in the temple of Amun in Karnak (Thebes) on the
+Water clock In addition to the gnomon, or sundial, the Egyptians used water clocks, the advantage of which over the first ones is that they can show time all night, and not just during the day.
+A full-fledged copy was found in the temple of Amun in Karnak (Thebes) on

 78 Water jets

-From the book How to understand the complex laws of physics.
-100 simple and fun experiences for kids and their parents author Dmitriev Alexander Stanislavovich
+From the book How to Understand the Complex Laws of Physics.
+100 simple and fun experiments for children and their parents author Dmitriev Alexander Stanislavovich

-78 Water jets For the experiment we need: a disposable plastic syringe.
-We will do this simple experiment using a conventional medical syringe without a needle.
-A syringe can be bought very cheaply for experience in any pharmacy - disposable, plastic.
-The syringe is arranged simply -
+78 Water jets For the experiment we will need: a disposable plastic syringe.
+We will do this simple experiment using a regular medical syringe without a needle.
+A syringe can be bought very cheaply for testing at any pharmacy - disposable, plastic.
+The syringe is designed simply -

 From the book Another History of Science.
 From Aristotle to Newton author Kalyuzhny Dmitry Vitalievich

-The water clock The sundial was a simple and reliable time indicator, but suffered from some serious shortcomings: it depended on the weather and was limited to the time between sunrise and sunset.
-There is no doubt that because of this, scientists began to look for other
+Water clocks Sundials were a simple and reliable time indicator, but suffered from some serious disadvantages: their operation was dependent on the weather and was limited to the time between sunrise and sunset.
+There is no doubt that because of this, scientists began to seek other

 1. Water wheels